Fun Seaside Sparrow Facts For Kids | Kidadl

 Where does a seaside sparrow live?

-Seaside sparrow subspecies are found in tidal marshes with dense vegetation and areas of marsh grass of the Atlantic Coast and the Gulf Coast to Texas and North Carolina, United States.
+Seaside sparrow subspecies are found in tidal marshes with dense vegetation and areas of marsh grass on the Atlantic Coast and the Gulf Coast to Texas and North Carolina, United States.
 The Cape Sable seaside sparrow is endemic to southern Florida.
 They are migratory species and migrate from northern regions to southern regions during their breeding season.

 What is a seaside sparrow's habitat?

 The seaside sparrow's habitat is mainly tidal, brackish salt marshes with a mosaic of creeks and multiple plant species such as black needle rush, saltmarsh rush, salt, and smooth cordgrass.
 Their habitat also includes bushes such as groundsel and succulents like glasswort and saltwort, as well as flowering plants.
-All of these are helpful for their dietary requirements and nesting.

 Who do seaside sparrows live with?

 Seaside sparrow lives in small groups, and the subspecies are found together sharing their marsh habitat.
 However, they are territorial when it comes to nesting.
-Young fledglings also group together near their nests which helps them stay safe from intruders.
+Young fledglings also group near their nests which helps them stay safe from intruders.

 How long does a seaside sparrow live?